Openhole horizontal oil producer well successfully re-completed with Annular Zonal Isolation Packers combined with active ICDs in Libya.

-Ageing horizontal wells from this field tend to face excessive water breakthrough.
+Aging horizontal wells from this field tend to face excessive water breakthrough.
 The client experienced a similar case in one of his open hole porosity producer wells.
 Production tests showed a severely reduced oil rate of 210 barrels of oil per day (BOPD), and they noticed an increase in the water cut from 50 to 80% on natural flow.
-The field, as any other carbonates reservoirs is facing similar challenges:
+The field, like any other carbonates reservoirs, is facing similar challenges:

 - Permeability variation along the wellbores

 - Multi-fractures and/or tight reservoirs

 The above reservoir challenges typically lead to the following risks;

 - Unbalanced production profile

 - Internal cross-flow and under-production